|

 "First I must stress that, whether you agree to help me

-or not, what I tell you must not go beyond these walls,"
+or not, what I tell you must not go beyond these walls.
+Can you

 "Of course, my lord," said Nolofinwë.